 Your goals will determine the rep ranges you use.
 I recommend mixing these up every 6 to 12 weeks.
 Below is a brief outline of different rep ranges and how they help you.

 1 TO 5 REPS

 Typically used for maximal strength gains.
-If you are looking to pick up Oak trees and throw them at someone I would highly suggest taking this approach.
-1-5 reps is usually around 85% of your 1 rep maximum (1RM) in any given lift.
+If you’re looking to pick up Oak trees and throw them at someone I would highly suggest taking this approach.
+1-5 reps are usually around 85% of your 1 rep maximum (1RM) in any given lift.

-A good approach before starting any training routine may be to test yourself in a few of the basic movements in order to have some “NERD ALERT” data to work with.
-If you are a novice lifter I would not suggest training in this rep range until your form is on point ya dig?
+A good approach before starting any training routine may be to test yourself in a few of the basic movements in order to have some data to work with.
+If you are a novice lifter I would not suggest training in this rep range until your form is on point.

 6 TO 8 REPS

-You’ll hear a lot of 6-8 rep talk from the meat-heads at your local globe gym.
-It is a pretty standard rep range for most fellas to follow because it elicits a pretty nice balance between strength and muscular gains.
+This is a standard rep range for most to follow because it elicits a nice balance between building lean muscle and strength.
 6-8 reps usually fall at about 79-84% of your 1RM.
 So if you have not already, think about testing those 1RM’s.
 Just make sure you have proper form and a partner on standby.

 9 TO 12 REPS